russellmatt66/GPU-samples/BinarySearch/machine-learning/README.md

 - Use `binarytree.h` to calculate correct value for 'avg_iters' to put into effective bandwidth formula
     - Assumes uniformly-initialized particles, they were actually randomly-initialized (uniform distribution)
 - `$ gcc -std=c99 numiterations.c -o numiter -lm`

+./numiter (FIN)
+- Simulates the binary search algorithm and obtains an exact value for the number of iterations it takes to find all the particles.

 numiterations.cu (FAIL)
 - Attempt at writing a CUDA program to accurately determine the number of iterations that it takes, on average, to find a particle using binary search.